TypeWork/Chicago-Notes-Formatting-for-Word/README.md

 Copyright Omar Abdool 2018

-This work may be distributed and/or modified under the conditions of the GNU General Public License, either version 3.0.
+This work may be distributed and/or modified under the conditions of the GNU General Public License (version 3.0).